AscendEngineering/ascend-software-hosted/README.md

-# ascend-oa
+# ascend-co-hosted
-Repository to host the Obstacle Avoidance Service
+Repository to host Ascend Collision Overwatch

 ## Updating the Package
 The `publish_deb.sh` script automates publishing the Debian package to a Git-hosted APT repository:
-- Copies the latest `ascend-oa.deb` file into the current repository folder.
+- Copies the latest `ascend-co.deb` file into the current repository folder.
 - Generates `Packages.gz` metadata for the APT repository.
 - Creates `Release.gpg` and `InRelease` files signed with your GPG key.
 - Commits and pushes all changes to the Git repository.